-There is no reason to be bored in Buffalo- at any age.
-There’s plenty of fun family-friendly activities and places to go that’ll keep the kiddos (and adults) entertained year round in Buffalo Niagara.
-If you’re looking for some ideas of things to do with kids in Buffalo & WNY, we’ve got you covered.
-Here is our official kid-approved fun guide to WNY!
-Thank us later.
+Regardless of your age, there is no reason to be bored in Buffalo.
+There’s plenty of family-friendly activities and fun places to go that’ll keep the kiddos (and adults) entertained year round throughout the 716.
+If you’re looking for some ideas of things to do with your family in WNY, we’ve got you covered.
+Here is our official kid-approved fun guide to Western New Yorkers!

 The beautiful Frederick Olmsted architected gardens have so much to offer families with small kids!
-There are plenty of kids days on the calendar- from holiday fun to special workshops and arts and craft days.
-Wegmans also sponsors a family garden, where activity stations are scattered throughout the gardens to keep the kids entertained.
+There are plenty of kids days on the calendar- from holiday fun to special workshops with arts and craft days.
+Also, Wegmans sponsors a family garden, where activity stations are scattered throughout the gardens to keep the kids entertained.

 3. Buffalo Zoo

 What kid doesn’t love the zoo?
-Believe it or not, the Buffalo Zoo is third oldest zoo in the U.S. It’s filled with unique history, and has gone through some transformations (some even within the last year).
-In May 2019, they opened the brand new amphibian and reptile center to the public which includes the Komodo dragon, the largest living lizard in the world and the Bushmaster snake, the longest venomous snake found in the Western hemisphere (nbd).
-And besides that, you’ll find everything from polar bears in the arctic edge to seas lions in the cove to squirrel monkeys in the rainforest.
+Believe it or not, the Buffalo Zoo is third oldest zoo in the U.S. It’s filled with unique history, and has gone through some transformations.
+Not too long ago they opened the new amphibian and reptile center to the public which includes the Komodo dragon, the largest living lizard in the world, and the Bushmaster snake, the longest venomous snake found in the Western hemisphere.
+Besides that, you’ll find everything from polar bears in the arctic edge to seas lions in the cove to squirrel monkeys in the rainforest.

-This all new world-class children’s museum takes play very seriously, and even that might be an understatement.
-And what’s even cooler?
+This world-class children’s museum takes play very seriously, and even that might be an understatement.
+What’s even cooler?
 The theme is all about Buffalo and Western New York.
-The kids get to enjoy hands-on educational play zones that highlight WNY’s unique history, geography, culture, agriculture, architecture, athletics, commerce and innovation.
-Be sure to check out the event calendar before going, because there might just be something fun going on- like scratch paper art-making or puppets!
+The kids get to enjoy hands-on educational play zones that highlight WNY’s unique history, geography, culture, agriculture, architecture, athletics, commerce, and innovation.
+Be sure to check out the event calendar before going; there might just be something fun going on like scratch paper art-making or puppets!

 7. Grand Island Fun Center

-If you’re looking for a full day of fun for the family, this is the spot to be.
-They’ve got laser tag, go karts, mini golf, water wars, batting cages and an arcade- something for everyone to enjoy.
-FYI: the season runs from April-October, so make sure you get there in time!
+If you’re looking for a day full of fun with the family, this is the spot to be.
+They’ve got laser tag, go karts, mini golf, water wars, batting cages, and an arcade- something for everyone to enjoy.
+They’re open from April-October, so make sure you get there in time!

-This old historic carrousel factory building houses two early 1900s carrousels with hand-carved horses and hundreds of detailed lights that the kids can actually ride!
-There’s also a seasonal kiddieland park with pony carts, wet boats and helicopters to ride, which is all included in the museum admission.
+This old historic carrousel factory building is home to two early 1900s carrousels with hand-carved horses and hundreds of detailed lights that the kids can actually ride!
+There’s also a seasonal kiddieland park with pony carts, wet boats, and helicopters to ride, which is all included in the museum admission.
 You can also check out the rest of the factory museum built in the early 1900s which was home to a large carving shop, a paint shop, a storage area, an upholstery shop, a machine shop, and a roundhouse where carousels were assembled and tested before shipping.
-Pretty neat-o!
+Pretty neat!

 The aquarium is a year round (aka rain, snow, hail or shine) kids destination where they can explore all the aquatic animals indoors, and enjoy some hands-on learning activities along the way.
-Each day, you can watch penguin feedings at 10am and 2pm and sea lion shows at 11am, 1pm and 3:30pm!
+Prepare to be amazed by penguin feedings and sea lion shows that are taking place daily for your viewing pleasure!